Clynie/hanyihong0324.github.io/_posts/2016-04-23-Progressing_Personal_Site.md

 1. Fix the "Tag System" of the new theme.

-2. Fix behavior of some buttons.
+2. Fix behavior of some navigation buttons.

 3. Add two new links to Zhihu and Bilibili in home page.

 4. Improve the display of site logo in navigation bar for mobile devices.

-5. Fix the bug: site logo in navigation bar disappears when read post".
+5. Fix the bug: If user clicks navigation bar when reading article, the site logo in navigation bar will disappears.

-6. Make background can FIT SCREEN AUTOMATICALLY!
+6. Background picture can zoom to FIT SCREEN AUTOMATICALLY!

 7. Change a BEAUTIFAL background!